 On the other hand, milk alternatives such as soy, rice, coconut, hemp, or almond milk should not be the main milk source for children under 24 months.
 They do not have the same nutrients as cow’s milk or goat’s milk that young children need for their growth and development.
 For example, the fat content of cow’s milk or goat’s milk is higher than the milk alternatives listed above and fat is an important source of energy for young children.

 Soy milk can be offered as a complementary food, but not as the main milk source.
 Choose soy milks that are unflavoured, full-fat, and fortified to reduce the added sugar and ensure important vitamins and minerals are included.

-Contact Toronto Public Health at (416) 338-7600 and speak to a Registered Dietitian if you have additional questions about introducing milk to your child.
+Contact Toronto Public Health at (416) 338-7600 and speak to a health professional if you have additional questions about introducing milk to your child.